 Trafficking in timber is big business, with South-East Asia bearing the brunt of criminal exploitation.
 Home to some 7 per cent of the world's old-growth forests and many unique tree species, the region is experiencing the fastest deforestation rate on Earth, with illicit logging a contributing factor1.
 Organized crime networks are causing irreversible environmental damage, including an unprecedented loss of biodiversity, threat to endangered species and increased forest carbon emissions that contribute significantly to climate change.
-They also deny locals income and livelihood, widening the gap between the powerful and the powerless, and restricting access to resources and land.
+They also deny locals income and liveliand restricting access to resources and land.